alwynbarnard/PokemonPokedexAnalysis/README.md

 Tools Used: Python · SQL Server · Power BI · DAX

 This project explores and analyzes a comprehensive dataset of Pokémon to uncover insights related to type distribution, base stats, evolution patterns, and battle potential.
+A PDF Extract of this PowerBI report can be found in this repository

 - Data Preparation: Used Python (Pandas, NumPy) to clean and transform the raw dataset.
 SQL Server was used to store and manage the data, enabling efficient querying and normalization of Pokémon attributes.
 - Data Modeling: Designed relational tables in SQL Server to support evolution chains, types, and stat metrics.
 Created views and complex SQL queries to support analytical use cases.